-SayAphasia is a new charity set up to help people in Brighton and Hove (and beyond) who have Aphasia.
+SayAphasia is a new charity set up to help people in Sussex who have Aphasia.

-Colin Lyall had a stroke three years ago and decided to set up a charity for people like him with Aphasia.
+Colin Lyall had a stroke five years ago and decided to set up a charity for people like him with Aphasia.

 He set up the charity in November 2016 with the help of 'five amazing trustees'.